 Think of your Base-Line muscles as your body's core pillar of strength, from where all movement should originate.

 The gluteus maximus muscles link the legs to Base-Line support.

 The rectus femoris muscles align hip and knee joints.

 The trapezius muscles connect the head and arms to Base-Line support and are responsible for aligning the upper body.

-It takes practice and concentration to activate muscles if you are not used to using them.
+It takes concentration, and practice, to activate muscles if you are not used to using them.
 Building this connection between body and mind.

 Give your brain time to figure out where to send the messages.
-It'll make mistakes along the way (activating wrong areas of muscles), or sometimes nothing might seem to be happening - you just have to keep trying.
+It may make mistakes along the way (activating wrong areas of muscles), or it might feel nothing seems to be happening, but keep trying.